 4. Talk with your pastor about what you’re trying to do.

 The more you talk with your pastor about why you want to do a certain song (or avoid one), the further you’ll get in actually achieving your goals together.
 Worship should be a rhythm of revelation and response.
 Once you and your pastor agree on that, the specifics of songs and sets becomes easier to manage.

 5. It’s not illegitimate to take audience mood into consideration.

 You aren’t a performer.
 I’ve made that clear.
 But don’t be so “theological” that you ignore the artistic side of leading worship.
 You’re dealing with music and singing, which brings certain sociological elements into the picture.
 So don’t be surprised if you do three slow, soft songs in a row and find your people checking out.
 They aren’t necessarily being unholy.
 They’re following the mood you set.

 There’s a reason we generally start off with a more upbeat song in our services, rather than a contemplative and mournful one—just like I usually start my sermons with an illustration.
-You can easily go overboard on this, but don’t ignore it altogether.
+You can easily go overboard on this fifth of the worship leader tips, but don’t ignore it altogether.
 Setting the mood and using artistic style is one way of honoring God with your talents and leading your people well.

 6. Don’t say embarrassing things.

 I know that not every worship leader prides himself on public speaking.
 But you will be doing some speaking up there, so be smart about it.
 If you find yourself saying things to the crowd that are more befitting of a rock show (“Come on, I can’t hear you!” or “Are we ready to have some fun?”), maybe you should write out precisely what you want to say.
 After all, if the lyrics to the song are scripted, it’s not a terrible idea for the lyrics to your introduction to follow a pattern, too.